FIWARE/tutorials.Media-Streams/README.md

 Want to learn how to add more complexity to your FIWARE application by adding advanced features?
 You can find out by reading the other [tutorials in this series](https://fiware-tutorials.readthedocs.io/en/latest)

-For more ideas about the capabilities of the **Kurento Media Server**, please read the offical [Kurento Tutorial Documentation](https://doc-kurento.readthedocs.io/).
+For more ideas about the capabilities of the **Kurento Media Server**, please read the official [Kurento Tutorial Documentation](https://doc-kurento.readthedocs.io/).

 ---